Introduction to Bitcoin in Canada

 When a taxpayer is engaged in the mining of Bitcoins, should they be taxed when the Bitcoins are created, or should they be able to defer that income until they have exchanged them for a recognized form of currency?

-Canadian Taxation of Bitcoins Still Unclear
+Bitcoin Taxation Canada Still Unclear

 While it may seen that these rules about the tax treatment of Bitcoins are relatively simple there is actually still a great deal of uncertainty.